Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 - What responsibilities need to be performed during each shift?

-Ideally, you want to create a framework that you’ll use to build your work schedule.
+Ideally, you want to create a framework that you’ll use to build your work agenda.
 Once you’ve figured out your staffing needs, only then can you start filling in your shifts.

 Create an Availability Chart